EnderBro123/Enders-Marios-Modpacks/README.md

 * Modified and/or Outdated versions of my modpacks will ***NOT*** be supported.
 * Issues caused by Dead/Unsupported mods will ***NOT*** be helped with.

 * Asking for any help with any of these will result in an instant ban from our GitHub and Discord.
-If people are lazy and/or too busy IRL and won't help/keep their projects updated, then I can't do anything about the issues their mod(s) cause.
-They should've gave their mod(s) to another person/group, blame them for the bug(s) their mod causes.
+If people are lazy or busy and won't help with issues or keep their projects updated, then I can't do anything about the problems their mod(s) cause.
+Blame them for the bug(s) their mod causes.

 **FOR IMPAINTENT PEOPLE:**